XSPECT on-board XPoSat: Calibration and First Results: On-board Calibration and First Results

 \subsection{Payload alignment determination}

 As mentioned in Section~\ref{subsec:xsp}, \xsp has square collimators, giving it a triangular response parallel to its sides (see Figure~4 in [\citenum{rkrish2025}]).
 The spacecraft bus ensures the POLIX view axis is kept within $\pm 0.1^{\circ}$ of the source direction.
 The two \xsp detector packages, in turn, are aligned with respect to POLIX axis on ground.
-However, launch stresses and vibrations may change the alignments, and hence we performed scan observations along the two orthogonal axes to determine the same.
+However, manufacturing errors (e.g. flatness) and mounting inaccuracies can lead to slight deviations from the expected alignment.
+Moreover, the alignments can further change due to launch stresses and vibrations.
+Hence we carried out scan observations along the two orthogonal axes to determine the pointing axis of each collimator.
 Crab was chosen for this operation because it is a bright, steady source with a known flux.

 The scans were performed such that the scan path crosses the source location.
 In each orbit, the spacecraft was scanned $\sim \pm 6.5^{\circ}$ across the source at a constant rate (0.0058 degrees/s).
 To determine the pointing direction of each collimator, the observed flux across the scan was binned as a function of offset angle and fitted with a symmetric triangular profile (Figure~\ref{fig:collalign}a).
 The angular distance of the vertex from the Crab location gives the collimator offset.
 Figure~\ref{fig:collalign}b shows the measured offsets along these two axes ($\theta_{x,i}, \theta_{y,i}$), for all fifteen open detectors.
 Based on these measurements and the known collimator response function, the flux correction factors have been determined and the \xsp effective area has been updated (Section~\ref{sec:arf}).